-Don't spend your holidays in Corsica lazing on the sand and absorbing the sunshine, the island has a great range of attractions for you to discover.
+Don't simply spend your holidays in Corsica lazing on the sand and soaking up the sunshine, the island has a great range of diverse activities and attractions for you to discover.

 While you can be forgiven for spending your entire holiday on the soft sands beside the bluest of seas, there is far more to the island ready to be discovered.
 From rewarding hikes and breath-taking boat trips to adventure sports and cultural exploration, this is our top 10 things to do in Corsica without going to the beach…

 The island’s capital is a beautiful city, featuring wonderful architectural styles while also offering an entrance to some of Corsica’s most impressive coastal locations.
 Many would be unaware that Napoléon Bonaparte was born and raised in Ajaccio, and you can explore his legacy during your Corsica holiday by visiting the Maison Bonaparte, a museum set inside his family home.

 Explore Calvi’s Citadel

 Calvi’s Citadel may not be bursting with sites, but in simply wandering around the cobbled streets and steep steps you will find yourself transported to a bygone era.
 It is easy to imagine the past hustle and bustle of the Citadel, that’s unless you are distracted by the incredible coastal views, something for which you can be forgiven.